jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/0 - hPrologue.md

 We start our new philosophy in nature.
 Notice gatekeeper's don't exist there.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or a camel is too water efficient.
 Lifeforms adapt as best they can to their own problems and the winners survive.
 No middleman, no gatekeepers, just problem solvers.

 Human biological adaptions have stopped.
 We'll never evolve to fly, do advanced calculations, or breath Martian air.
 Humanity continues lifes evolution with tools.
 We're basically cyborgs who adapt and solve problems by upgrading our tools to the lastest problem in transportation, calculation, and breathing.
+Hold a hammer, gun, or calculator and you're a different cyborg each time.

 However, our problem solving is held back by old philosophies that empower gatekeepers.
 People in control of old tools like Blockbuster, getting to decide when, and if, humanity will upgrade our tools.
 I actually don't like the term gatekeepers.
 Some gates are good.
+I use a different term.

-In _Star Wars_, the Force, is an all powerful energy field.
-The Jedi like Luke Skywalker, harness the light side of the force to help others, while the evil Sith like Darth Vader harness the dark side, to increase their powers.
+In _Star Wars_, the Force is an all powerful energy field.
+The Jedi like Luke Skywalker, harness the light side of the force to help others, while the evil Sith like Darth Vader harness the dark side to help themselves.

+Tools empower humanity.
+We already call technological protagonsts "trailblazers" who invent new tools for us cyborgs to hold.
+But we don't have a term for the antagonists.
 Thus, I call antagonists to our technological evolution Darth Blockbuster.
-People who prevent human evolution for their self-interest.
+Assholes who prevent human evolution for their self-interest.

 We call biological upgrades and adaptions evolution.
 I call human technological evolution _Techvolution_.
 This book is about inventing techvolution, a philosophy to re-write the rules of society, to forever kill Darth Blockbuster, so regular people can solve our problems with technological upgrades as smoothly in human society, as evolution does in nature.

-## Definitions
+## CAST OF IDEAS AND CHARACTERS

 Before we go any futher, I want to layout the philosophy our clearly.
 Here's what we need to know:

 Philosophy: the largley unspoken ideals that tells members of society what's right and wrong, good and bad, in science, art, morals, politics and economics.
-A collective consciouness that makes up a civilizations DNA, used by members to make rules around questions like: what is scientific truth?
+Used by members to make rules around questions like: what is scientific truth?
 Who should govern?
 And how should resources be organized?
+These answers create a collective consciouness of a civilization.

 Ruling philospophy: is a civilization's chosen philosophy.
 One that all factions agree on.
 Like the "Divine Rights of Kings" derived from Christian theology used in royalist Europe, "Marxist-Leninism" of the Soviet Union, or the combination of "red blue" philosophies of our philosophy today.